Sleepover at the Cemetery, Fighting, and Bathing in Underwear. A Selection of the Coolest New Year's Traditions

 However, in 1582, Pope Gregory XIII restored Jan.1 as New Year’s Day, the date when the Gregorian calendar was established, which is used by most countries today.

-How do people celebrate the New Year in the modern world?
+How do People Celebrate the New Year in the Modern World?

 A major New Year’s Eve tradition in the United States is the Ball Drop in Times Square, which begins one minute before midnight.
 Millions of Americans annually gather in the streets of Times Square, or watch the spectacle on television.